 Physicians in the U.S.

-About 49 percent of physicians would not recommend medicine as a career, where about 54 percent state that morale is very or somewhat negative due to stressors.
-About 45.4 percent of physicians in the country have stated that they have experienced burnout as of 2012.
+About 51 percent of physicians would not recommend medicine as a career, where about 55 percent state that morale is very or somewhat negative due to stressors.
+About 54 percent of physicians in the country have stated that they have experienced burnout as of 2014.
 There has been an increased number of stressors such as the lack of a single payer system that has contributed to extensive insurance paper work and a decrease in independence for many physicians as hospitals purchase more private practices.
-There is also concern among some doctors based on their compensation under healthcare reform in the United States.
-Many, about 81 percent, also state that their workload is at their capacity or even overextended.
-Only about 13 percent of physicians spend 25 minutes or more with their patients.
+Many, about 80 percent, also state that their workload is at their capacity or even overextended.
+Only about 11 percent of physicians spend 25 minutes or more with their patients.